IIED-org/IIED-main/README.md

 - **Backlog**: Issues go here when initially created
 - **Todo**: Issues go into this column when prioritised and optionally assigned
 - **In progress**: When the issue has been assigned and work commenced it moves here.
-The number of items in this column should be no more than the WIP limit.
+The number of items in this column should ideally be limited (Kanban methodology) or addressed by means of sprints (Scrum).
 - **Ready for test**: Issued assigned to someone else to check work is complete
 - **Done**: Issue is closed